 These warm wood floating shelves create a gallery display that feels organic and collected rather than perfectly staged.
 Three shelves mounted above a neutral sectional hold a carefully balanced mix of framed botanical prints, terracotta pottery, plants, and natural elements.

-r/Howloverly committed to an earth-toned palette of wood, terracotta, cream, and sage green that creates harmony across all three shelves.
+The commitment to an earth-toned palette (wood, terracotta, cream, and sage green) creates harmony across all three shelves.
 The framed pressed botanicals and vintage-style prints provide the largest visual elements on each shelf, with smaller items clustered around them.
 Trailing plants add movement and soften the straight shelf lines.
-The arrangement has clear structure without feeling rigid—items are grouped intentionally but with natural variation.
+The arrangement has clear structure without feeling rigid.
+Items group intentionally but with natural variation.

 The large monstera plant barely visible at the edge creates a base for the entire composition and connects the shelving display to the rest of the room.
 The woven pouf ottoman on the coffee table echoes the natural material aesthetic established by the shelves.

-For this kind of collected, organic look, shop secondhand for vintage frames and pottery.
+Want this collected, organic look?
+Shop secondhand for vintage frames and pottery.
 New items often look too perfect and uniform.
 The slight variations in vintage pieces create visual interest that mass-produced decor can’t match.

 Open-Back Floating Shelf Unit with Exposed Framework